patabrava/nextjstemplate/overview.md

 ## 4. Data Flow and Interactions

 -   **Frontend (Next.js App Router):** Handles routing, UI rendering, and client-side interactions.
--   **API Routes (`app/api`):** Serve as backend endpoints for handling authentication, chat requests, subscription webhooks.
+-   **API Routes (`app/api`):** Serve as backend endpoints for handling authentication, chat requests, file uploads, subscription webhooks.
 These routes interact with external services and the database.
--   **Authentication:** `middleware.ts` protects routes by checking for valid sessions. `lib/auth.ts` provides helper functions for user and session management.
+-   **Authentication:** `middleware.ts` protects routes by checking for valid sessions. `lib/auth.ts` provides helper functions for user and session management using Supabase Auth.
--   **Database (`db/schema.ts`):** Defines the database schema and handles database connections and queries via Supabase MCP.
+-   **Database (`db/schema.ts`):** Defines TypeScript interfaces for database entities and handles database connections via Supabase.
 -   **External Services:**
-    -   **Google Gemini API:** Integrated for AI chat functionality.
+    -   **Google Gemini API:** Integrated via AI SDK for streaming AI chat functionality.
+    -   **Cloudflare R2:** S3-compatible storage for file uploads with public access.
     -   **Polar.sh:** Manages subscriptions and billing, with webhooks for real-time updates.
-    -   **PostHog:** For analytics and user behavior tracking.
+    -   **PostHog & Vercel Analytics:** For comprehensive analytics and user behavior tracking.

 This architecture provides a robust and scalable foundation for a modern SaaS application, leveraging serverless technologies and a component-based UI approach.